 It’s no use being Patriotic – Browsing American cancer websites gives better information than we get in Britain

-Britain may have set up the World Wide Web – but boy, are the Americans showing us how to use the web for the benefit of cancer survivors.
-Well, that’s my opinion as a patient, looking for information for myself.
+Britain may have set up the World Wide Web – but it has taken Americans to show us how to use the web for the benefit of cancer survivors.

-I find their websites informative, written in patient-friendly language, with lots of videos giving a 2 – 3 minute overview of a problem.
+Their websites are generally informative, written in patient-friendly language, with lots of videos giving a 2 – 3 minute overview of a problem.

 Below are sites I visit regularly; run by the